lukmanbaidhowi/wishmock/README.md

 - Streaming mode: `VALIDATION_MODE=per_message|aggregate` (per-message by default).
 - Validation applies to unary and streaming requests.

+Note: The `buf/validate/validate.proto` vendored in `protos/` is fetched from the official Buf Protovalidate repository and pinned to a release tag for determinism.
+Use `bun run protos:fetch` to refresh.
+See `scripts/fetch-third-party-protos.sh`.

 Guides:
 - PGV: `docs/pgv-validation.md`
 - Protovalidate (Buf): `docs/protovalidate-validation.md`